Ramz1kS/cinemaddicted/README.md

 - Register and login pages (paths '/register/' and '/login')

 ## What's next?
-- Add "remove rating" option
-- Add pagination to movie lists
-- Add "rated movies" list
 - Make actually working "discover movies" page
 - Figure out how to do TV pages with less codes bruhhhh
+- Add more info on error pages
 - Code cleanup
 - Don't die